legal herstory pioneers

 -

-In 1884 (and 1888), became the first woman to be on the official ballot for President of the United States, running on the ticket of the National Equal Rights Party.
+In 1884 (and 1888), became the second woman to be on the official ballot for President of the United States, running on the ticket of the National Equal Rights Party, but the first who was over the legal age of 35.

 Biography: Wikipedia, SCOTUS, National Archives